 Plus, there are just plain pretty to look at 😍

-A few notes on these teriyaki chicken pineapple kabobs:
+Notes on teriyaki chicken pineapple kabobs:

 - I like to mix mine, but you could also do some just chicken and some just sausage to accommodate different tastes or skip the sausage altogether if you prefer.
 (While you’re at it, you could make some just veggie ones.)